In the 24th

 Then shall the

-kingdom of heaven be like to ten virgins, who taking their lamps went out
+kingdom of heaven be like to ten virgins, who taking their lamps went

-five wise.
+foolish, and five wise.
 But the five foolish, having taken their lamps,

 did not take oil with them: But the wise took oil in their vessels with

 the lamps.
 And the bridegroom tarrying, they all slumbered and slept.

-And at midnight there was a cry made: Behold the bridegroom cometh, go ye
+And at midnight there was a cry made: Behold the bridegroom cometh, go

-whilst they went to buy, the bridegroom came: and
+for yourselves.
+Now whilst they went to buy, the bridegroom came: and

 they that were ready, went in with him to the marriage, and the door

-But at last come also the other virgins, saying: Lord, Lord, open to us.
+But at last come also the other virgins, saying: Lord, Lord, open to

-because you know not the day nor the hour.
+therefore, because you know not the day nor the hour.

 By St. John Chryostom